‘Lotto Rapist’ Charged with Fraud Over £2.5 Million Falsified Ticket

 Posted on: September 12, 2018, 11:06h.

-UK lottery winner David Putman, 53, has been charged with fraud by British police in relation to the £2.5 million ($3.27 million) lottery windfall he claimed almost ten years ago.
+UK lottery winner Edward Putman, 53, has been charged with fraud by British police in relation to the £2.5 million ($3.27 million) lottery windfall he claimed almost ten years ago.

 Putman, a convicted rapist, has long been suspected of using a fake ticket to claim the prize, but prosecutors have been unable to build a case against him until now because lottery operator Camelot lost the “winning” ticket.